Sennheiser HD 206 Headphones

-The Sennheiser HD 206 headphones are very much budget headphones but the sound quality is quite good for their price.
-There are some sacrifices being made in overall build quality that we’ll get into, but nothing is a huge drawback if if you just need a good sounding pair of headphones for cheap.
+The Sennheiser HD 206 headphones are very much budget headphones but the sound quality is decent for their price.
+There are some sacrifices being made in overall build quality that we’ll get into, but nothing is a huge drawback if you just need a good sounding pair of headphones for cheap.

 Sound Quality